-Lithography: With woodcutting and intaglio engraving, this is one of the oldest methods of pritmaking.
-It dates from the end of the eighteenth century.The design is drawn or painted on the polished, or grained, flat surface of the stone, ususally Bavarian limestone, with a greasy crayon or ink.
+Lithography: With woodcutting and intaglio engraving, this is one of the oldest methods of printmaking.
+It dates from the end of the eighteenth century.The design is drawn or painted on the polished, or grained, flat surface of the stone, usually Bavarian limestone, with a greasy crayon or ink.
 The design is chemically fixed on the stone with a weak solution of acid and gum arabic.
-In priting, the stone is flooded with water which is absorbedeverywhere except where repeled by the greasy ink.
-Oilbased printer"s ink is then rolled on the stone, which is repelled in turn by the water soaked areas and accepted only by the drawn design.
+In printing, the stone is flooded with water which is absorbed everywhere except where repelled by the greasy ink.
+Oilbased printer's ink is then rolled on the stone, which is repelled in turn by the water soaked areas and accepted only by the drawn design.
 A piece of paper is laid on the stone and it is run through the press with light pressure, the final print showing neither a raised nor embossed quality but lying entirely on the surface of the paper.
 The design may be divided among several stones, properly registered, to produce, through multiple printings, a lithograph in more than one color.

 Etching: Lines are bitten into the metal plate through the use of acid.
 To begin with, the plate is covered with a thin, acid-impervious coating called a ground which is smoked to a uniform black.
 Lines are drawn through the ground with a stylus baring the metal of the plate.
 Acid is then applied which eats into the exposed areas.
 The longer the plate is exposed to the acid, the deeper the bite and therefore the stronger the line.
 Different depths are achieved by covering some lines with acid-impervious varnish (stop-out) and biting others a second (or third) time.
 The appearance of etchings is usually free and spontaneous but the technique has occasionally been used to produce results almost as formal as engraving.